siberianfox/g2wiki/Branching-and-Release.md

 The GET semantic will be changed as it violates RESTful GET safety - GETs should not cause any action.

 G2core has (and will continue to have) one exception to this rule: that's for clearing an alarm or shutdown condition using `{clear:n}` or `{clr:n}`.
 In alarm, shutdown and panic conditions no SET commands are accepted - i.e. commands with other than NULL as an argument.
 In order to accept a clear we make an exception for that one command.

+### Deprecating G28.2, G28.3 and G28.4
+Back in the day we added G28.2, G28.3 and G28.4 homing behaviors.
+These are not strictly Gcode and should never be called from within a Gcode job.
+We plan to substitute the following JSON commands for these functions:
+* G28.2 --> {hom:...tbd}
+* G28.3 --> {hom:...tbd}
+* G28.4 --> {hom:...tbd}

+The G28 forms will be removed in a later release.